hiromaily/go-crypto-wallet/README.md

 - [x] Signing on unsigned raw transaction
 - [x] Sending signed transaction
 - [x] Transaction monitoring
+- [ ] Make sure that `quantity-tag` is used properly. e.g. when getting balance, which quantity-tag should be used, latest or pending.
 - [ ] Any functionalities work with both [Go Ethereum](https://github.com/ethereum/go-ethereum) and [Parity](https://www.parity.io/ethereum/)
 - [ ] How to manage password for private key

+### For XRP
+- [ ] Understand XRP architecture first

 ## Project layout patterns
 - The `pkg` layout pattern, refer to the [linked](https://medium.com/golang-learn/go-project-layout-e5213cdcfaa2) URLs for details.